quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.2.7 =
+Thanks for using Quentn Plugin!
+Please update the plugin.
+It reduced the number of API calls and tested with new wordpress ( 6.3 )

 = 1.2.6 =
 Thanks for using Quentn Plugin!
 Please update the plugin to fix error when sometimes Guzzle files were not autoloaded.